How to Increase IPO Allotment Chances?

 Six Tips to Increase IPO Allotment Chances

 Here are 6 main ways to increase IPO allotment chances.
-While there is no way to get confirmed IPO allotment, these steps are very helpful that you don’t get out of consideration for silly reasons.
+While there is no way to get a confirmed IPO allotment, these steps are very helpful that you don’t get out of consideration for silly reasons.

 #1 Avoid Large Applications